pelensky/pelensky/README.md

 I ask that you give me as much constructive feedback as possible as I want to continue to grow.
 Please be mindful of delivering it gently.

-## I am actively trying to avoid, and would appreciate being called out if you see me:
+## I am actively trying to avoid, and would appreciate being called out, if you see me:
 - Not using inclusive language (ie. saying 'Guys' rather that 'Folks')
 - Talking over others, even when I get excited
 - Talking down about myself or my skills